MaskRay/maskray.me/source/_posts/2023-05-08-assemblers.md

 `gas/read.c:potable` defines directives available to all targets. `gcc/config/obj-elf.c:elf_pseudo_table` defines ELF-specific directives.
 An architecture can define its own directives.

+`.equiv` equates a symbol to an expression and reports an error if the symbol was already defined.

 `.set sym, expr` (synonymous with `.equ sym, expr` and `sym = expr`) equates a symbol to an expression.
 This can either define a symbol or redirect an undefined symbol to another symbol.
 The expression can use forward reference, namely symbols that are not defined yet.
 The defined symbols have the `STB_LOCAL` binding by default, and can be changed with `.globl` or `.weak` directive.
+`S_SET_VOLATILE` is called, so the defined symbol can be redefined.

 `.eqv sym, expr` calls `S_SET_FORWARD_REF` on the symbol.
 The evaluation (including DOT) is postponed to the use site.